m3la05/Enhypen-FanPage-DM-Class/README.md

 ---
 **Note:** This website is a fan-made concept inspired by ENHYPEN’s dark/vampire aesthetics.
 All media is used for demonstration purposes.

+## Pages / Sections

+This website includes multiple sections/pages:

+- **Home** – Dark ENHYPEN vampire-themed homepage with blood-drop animations, mist effects, and background music.
+- **Videos** – Dedicated page or section featuring ENHYPEN music videos with embedded YouTube videos.
+- **Gallery** – Section showcasing images of ENHYPEN.
+- **Contact** – Form to send messages to the fandom.

+> Note: The “Videos” section can either be a scrollable section in the homepage or a separate `videos.html` page.